ziotom78/raytracing_course/tomasi-ray-tracing-02b.md

     }
     ```

--   Abituatevi alla differenza tra `val` e `var`!
+-   Be sure to understand the difference between `val` and `var`!

-# Scrittura di test
+# Writing tests

--   IntelliJ IDEA genera e gestisce il codice di test.
+-   IntelliJ IDEA generates and handles tests automatically.

--   Usa la libreria [JUnit](https://junit.org/); se vi chiede che versione usare, scegliete la 5.
+-   You should use [JUnit](https://junit.org/); if the IDE asks you which version to use, pick 5.

--   Controllate la versione usata nel vostro progetto aprendo il menu «File | Project structure».
+-   Check the version you are using by opening menu «File | Project structure».

 ---